 Spend a little time learning how to play them cleanly, making sure every note pressed rings clear and every string you don’t need is muted.
 Trust me, nothing breaks the ambiance of a beautiful song like a muffled or sloppy chord.

 If you’re just getting started, you’ll definitely find these posts helpful: “5 Tips for Learning Guitar Chords” and “10 Tips to Learn Good Guitar Technique from the Start”.
 These tips will streamline your path to becoming a great guitar player.

 Learn Rhythm Guitar First, Lead Second

 If you plan to be the more lead-orientated guitarist, good for you.
 You’ll get more chicks and a higher place in the band pecking order.
 You shouldn’t however, neglect your chordal playing.
 A song can exist without lead lines, but not without rhythm.
 Don’t be fooled, every one of your guitar heroes is invariably a demon on rhythm guitar too.
-It’s a pre-requisite: you have to understand the chords, rhythm and harmony of a song before you can lay any meaningful melody on top of it.
+It’s a prerequisite: you have to understand the chords, rhythm, and harmony of a song before you can play any meaningful melody on top of it.